mikeinspace/Glyphs/README.md

 The Deployer then issues a sub-asset on the numeric: <code>A1717171717171717171.THE.KEY.TO.EVERYTHING</code>

-The supply of the sub-asset can then be sent to a dispenser opened on a known burn address (more of that later).
+The supply of the sub-asset can then be sent to a dispenser opened on a known burn address (more on that later).

 Buyers can then "mint" the token by buying them from the dispenser.
 Holders can then, optionally, attach/detach the tokens to discrete UTXOs and sell the tokens using PSBT/Atomic Swap.
 They also have the option to re-sell the tokens in dispensers which saves having to split/attach to UTXOs (a common gripe about Runes).